 - To promote a deeper understanding of the numerous expressive possibilities inherent in the human body.

-- To contextualize these possibilities through an understanding of dance in relation to the history of art, aesthetics, and critical theory.
+- To contextualize these possibilities through an understanding of dance as a research practice that also involves the history of art, aesthetics, and critical theory.

 - To explore these possibilities through collaborative projects with other disciplines, including an engagement with new technology.

-- To present the results of these explorations as finished creative works that foreground the expertise of the artist as choreographer, performer, and thinker.
+- To present the results of these explorations as complete creative works that foreground the expertise of the artist as researcher, i.e., performer, choreographer, thinker and scholar.